Which saxophone to choose: alto, tenor, soprano or baritone?

 There we are!
 Now you have your saxophone in your hands, everything is ready!
 Or almost...
 You just have to choose what to play.

 You will find tens of thousands of scores for the saxophone on the Internet, but even so, it’s not easy to find quality sheet music appropriate for your level!

-At Tomplay, we offer a wide catalogue of sheet music for alto, tenor and soprano saxophones.
-Each piece is available in several levels of difficulty and contains a play-along recording synchronised with the sheet music to accompany you!
+At Tomplay, we offer a wide catalog of sheet music for alto, tenor, and soprano saxophones.
+Each piece is available in several levels of difficulty and contains a play-along recording synchronized with the sheet music to accompany you!

-Choose your favourite sheet music and play accompanied by a play-along recording recorded by us using professional musicians!
+Choose your favorite sheet music and play accompanied by a play-along recording recorded by us using professional musicians!